rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-08-15-nupkg-with-native.md

 - msbuild
 ---

 Recently started looking at publishing [our C# libraries to nuget.org](https://www.nuget.org/profiles/subor).
 This first post covers my experience with the actual packaging.
-In a later post I do the actual signing and publishing.
+In a later post I'll do the signing and publishing.

-## In the beginning
+## In the Beginning

 [Subor.NNanomsg.NETStandard](https://www.nuget.org/packages/Subor.NNanomsg.NETStandard/) ([our fork](https://github.com/zplus/NNanomsg) of [NNanomsg](https://github.com/mhowlett/NNanomsg)- a C# library for [nanomsg](https://nanomsg.org/)) was particularly frustrating because it involves a native library `nanomsg.dll`.